TheCherno/Hazel/.github/PULL_REQUEST_TEMPLATE/pull-request--new-issue.md

 **PR impact** _(Make sure to add [closing keywords](https://help.github.com/en/articles/closing-issues-using-keywords))_ List of related issues/PRs this will solve:

- Impact                  | PR
+ Impact                  | Issue/PR
 ------------------------ | ------
 Other issues this solves | None or #number(s)
 Other PRs this solves    | None or #number(s)

 **Additional context**
 Add any other context about the solution here.
 Did you test the solution on all (relevant) platforms?
-If not, create a todo list here.
+If not, create a [task list](https://help.github.com/en/articles/about-task-lists) here.